fotober

 Over-processing in HDR image is not good

-Another challenge is inconsistent lighting.
-Mixing natural light with different indoor light sources can create uneven shadows and distracting reflections.
-Professional photographers take time to balance lighting before shooting to avoid these issues.
+Mixing natural light with various indoor light sources (e.g., warm tungsten and cool LED) creates inconsistent color casts, uneven shadows, and distracting reflections.
+Solution: Professional photographers take time to balance lighting before shooting by setting a Custom White Balance or using gel filters on flashes to match ambient light.

 6. Fotober: Professional HDR Photo Editing Service for Real Estate